 The facility will use water in the process, however we operate a closed system and do not discharge process water from site – we reuse water by condensing the steam back into process water, and by collecting rainwater on site for use in the facility.
 An estimate of our water usage is still to be determined through detailed design and will be reported in the Environmental Statement.

 We expect to connect to the water main.
-This will be determined through consultation with the Water Authority during the Environmental Impact Process.
+This will be determined through consultation with the Water Authority during the Environmental Impact Assessment process.
 In addition, we will also harvest rainwater for use within the process.

 We wanted to inform the community of the project at the earliest opportunity, even though this meant our proposals have not yet been fully-developed.
 We feel that early engagement presents the maximum opportunity for the community to offer its thoughts on the development of our proposals.
 We'll be holding a further consultation later this year to allow another opportunity to comment on more detailed proposals.